conectado/conectado-blog/content/temporaries-rabbit-hole.md

 {{ responsive_image(src="/images/temporaries-rabbit-hole/temporaries.png", alt="temporaries") }}

-Now let's explore what the conditions are that trigger the creation of a temporary.
+Now let's explore what are the conditions that trigger the creation of a temporary.

 ## Value expressions and place expressions context

-In the definition, it mentions that a temporary is created when a **value expression** is put in a **place expression context**.
-To understand this, we must understand what value expressions, place expressions, and place expression context are.
+In the definition, it's mentioned that a temporary is created when a **value expression** is put in a **place expression context**.
+To understand this, we must understand what value expressions, place expressions, and place expression contexts are.
 Luckily these are all defined in the [same section](https://doc.rust-lang.org/stable/reference/expressions.html#r-expr.place-value).

 First, let's look at the definition of a place expression.

 > A place expression is an expression that represents a memory location.
 > These expressions are paths which refer to local variables, static variables, dereferences (*expr), array indexing expressions (expr[expr]), field references (expr.f) and parenthesized place expressions.

 The key here is that a place expression represents a memory location.
 The simplest case given is a variable.
-For example, in the statement `let x = y;` if `y` is a local variable, it's a place expression.
+For example, in the statement `let x = y;` if `y` is a local variable, `y` corresponds to a place expression.
 Another case is an expression involving the dereference operator (`*`), like `*x` in `if (*x + 2) > 0 {...}`.
-This makes sense since it should represent a value somewhere in memory that's being dereferenced; One important thing to notice is that while `*x` is a place expression, `(*x + 2)` isn't.
+This makes sense since `*x` should represent a value somewhere in memory that's being dereferenced; One important thing to notice is that while `*x` is a place expression, `(*x + 2)` isn't.

 And value expressions are everything else.
 Basically, expressions that represent an actual value, such as `1`, `x + 2`,  `"hello"`, `Vec::new()`, or `RangeFull`.
 Notice that a value expression can contain a place expression such as `*x + 2` but the expression itself still represents the value of the operation.